 They develop their software solutions themselves, so it is worth noting which protocols they work with.
-For encryption, they are well-versed in today’s standards and thus use OpenVPN, SSH, and IPSec, along with PPTP.
+For encryption, they are well updated and uses the standard OpenVPN, SSH, and IPSec, along with PPTP.

-Their greatest strengths include a very lenient log policy with almost nothing logged on their side which, combined with the list of rare features, is a rare and welcomed packaged.
+One of their greatest strengths include a very strict log policy with almost nothing logged on their side which, in combination with the list of special features, is a rare and welcomed packaged.

 2. Compatible Devices

-Perfect Privacy supports a good range of devices.
-Conforming to the standards of these days, Windows 8 (OpenVPN/IPSec, HTTP proxy, TOR, IKEv2), 7 (OpenVPN/IPSec, SSH2, HTTP proxy, TOR, IKEv2), and Vista (OpenVPN/IPSec) users can establish their VPN connection.
+Perfect Privacy gives supports to a good number of devices.
+Conforming to the standards of these days, Windows 8 ( supports OpenVPN/IPSec, HTTP proxy, TOR, IKEv2), 7 ( supports OpenVPN/IPSec, SSH2, HTTP proxy, TOR, IKEv2), and Vista ( supports OpenVPN/IPSec).
+Hence, users can establish their VPN connection.

-It is quite strange though that no support is available for Windows XP, considering that they were founded in 2008.
+It is quite unfortunate though that no support is available for Windows XP, considering the fact that they were founded in 2008.
 Mac OS X is also welcome (via Tunnelblick) and so is Linux Debian/Ubuntu (OpenVPN manually).

 Mobile and other devices come in a similar range; the iPad and iPhone (IPSec, L2TP, PPTP, OpenVPN), Android (IPSec, PPTP, OpenVPN) are the mobile options available.

 In terms of routers, DD-WRT and TomatoUSB should provide connections.
-Overall, selection is fair, and some up-and-coming devices could be included in the future.
-As far as security protocol options, the more popular devices enjoy excellent service, while less used ones suffer a tad bit.
+Overall, it is fair enough you have many choices to select in terms of the protocol options, and we hope some up-and-coming devices could be included in the future.
+As for security protocol options, the more known devices enjoy great service, while less used ones suffer a tad bit.

 3. Features of Perfect Privacy

-The company requires you to download an open source client and configuration files, suited for their VPN service.
-Of course this means that the setup process to establish any VPN connection is slightly longer and a bit more difficult to understand.
+You are required by the company to download an open source client and configuration files, suited for their VPN service.
+Of course this implies that you have to setup your VPN connection which can be slightly longer and a bit difficult to understand.

-Naturally, Perfect Privacy does not leave their customers hanging until they dry; for all possible types of device you are supplied with guides that are actually necessary in most cases for a proper setup.
+Luckily, Perfect Privacy does not leave their customers unattended to; for all possible types of device, you are supplied with guides necessary in most cases for a proper setup.

 4. Speed and Performance